swong1503/python_datascience_notes/README.md

-This repo consists of my notes and exercises from Udemy Data Science Bootcamp.
+# Python-Data-Science-and-Machine-Learning-Bootcamp
+Repo for Python Data Science and Machine Learning Bootcamp